HASANALI117/home-server/README.md

 ## Adding More Services

-To add more services, follow these steps:
+There are 75+ apps in the `compose/` directory.
+For more information on these apps, refer to the [README in the compose directory](./compose/README.md).
+The script is a work in progress for adding all of them, for now to add more services, follow these steps:

 1. **Add Service Configuration**: Copy the desired service's Docker Compose YAML file from the [`compose/`]() directory.
 2. **Update [`docker-compose-udms.yml`]()**: Add the path to the copied service YAML file in the [`docker-compose-udms.yml`]() file under the appropriate section.